RobelGiday/candy_sales/README.md

     * The Wonka Bar - Triple Dazzel Caramel from Wicked Choccy's generated the highest revenue $27.25K, followed closely by Lot's O' Nuts Wonka Bar - Scrumdidlyumptious with $26.42k in sales.
 * Under Performers:
     * Sugar Shack contribute is only responsible for 0.16% of the total sales which is $220.98 in sales.
-    * Sugar Shack's Fun Dip is lowest selling candies only $12 in sales.
+    * Sugar Shack's Fun Dip is lowest selling candies with only $12 in sales.
 * Yearly Growth: From 2023 sales grew by an average of 27% per year, driven by increased demand for popular candies.
 * Profitability: Gross profit reached $30K in 2024